Skip to main content

 • During meetings: I type directly into a meeting notes template in Notion.
 It auto-fills the date, attendees (from a People database relation), and creates an empty action items section.

-Everything goes into the Quick Capture database first — no categorization, no organization.
-During my daily review, I spend 5 minutes moving captures to their proper location or deleting them if they are no longer relevant.
+Everything goes into the Quick Capture database first.
+No categorization.
+No organization.
+Just dump it.
+During my daily review, I spend 5 minutes moving captures to their proper location or deleting them if they're no longer relevant.
+Seems like a tiny habit, but it's what keeps the whole system from turning into a junk drawer.

 Habit Tracker